 If you think about it, you are probably really good at a lot of things.
 But you may not be passionate about them.
 You might be good at balancing your books, but that doesn’t mean you should become an accountant.
 It’s not your passion.

-But you might also be really passionate and good at collecting stamps.
-Unfortunately there is not much money in that.
-In the end, your scalable business has to focus on work that you are passionate about and proficient at so you can turn a profit.
+You might also be really passionate and good at collecting stamps.
+Unfortunately, there is not much money in that.
+In the end, your scalable business has to focus on work that you are passionate about and proficient in so you can turn a profit.

 Train junior talent

-Yes, you have to now manage these people, but it’s better to think of yourself as a leader, a leader who sets a tone within the whole company.
+Yes, you have to manage these people, but think of yourself as a leader who sets a tone within the whole company.
 This tone, according to Thom Elicker, involves planning, predictability, control and culture.

-- Planning – You have a flexible structure and guidelines in which people work.
+- Planning – You have a flexible structure and guidelines within which people work.
 This includes a budget and product development plan.